JuaneloJuanelo/WordAPI2/README.md

 This section introduces key concepts that you need to understand to work with the Word API.

 #### RequestContext()
-The Word.RequestContext method returns the client request context for working with the Word object model.
-All actions that target a Word document start by getting this context.
+All actions that target a Word document start by using the client request context returned by the Word.RequestContext method.
 The client request context serves two major roles:
-* Contains the queue of actions that will be performed on the contents of a Word document.
+* Contains the queue of commands that will be performed on the contents of a Word document.
 * Provide the bridge between the Office add-in and the Word application since they run in two different processes.
 The JavaScript runs in the user's browser within the task pane.
 Word runs in a different process, and in the case of Word Online, on a remote server cluster.

 Here's how you get the request context: